danim55/traffic-monitoring-app/state-init/README.md

 ## Corporate Proxy Configuration

-If you’re behind a corporate Artifactory or custom PyPI proxy, the Docker image is preconfigured to:
+If you're behind a corporate Artifactory or custom PyPI proxy, the Docker image is preconfigured to:

 * Use your internal index URL
-* Trust your organization’s CA certificates via `REQUESTS_CA_BUNDLE` and `PIP_CERT`
+* Trust your organization's CA certificates via `REQUESTS_CA_BUNDLE` and `PIP_CERT`

 Ensure any internal certs or proxy settings are mounted or baked into the image as needed.